thomaspernet/esg_metadata/02_data_analysis/01_model_train_evaluate/01_sign_of_effect/00_sign_of_effect_classification.md

   * SOCIAL
   * ENVIRONMENTAL
   * GOVERNANCE
+- d_rang_digit: CNRS has 4 categories, ranging from 1 to 4.
+We added a 5th category for the missing one.
+The dummy compare the top journals (rank 1) vs. the others
 * So need to create three underlying dummy variables: rules below
   * Source low-level variable: https://docs.google.com/spreadsheets/d/1d66_CVtWni7wmKlIMcpaoanvT2ghmjbXARiHgnLWvUw/edit#gid=146632716&range=B126
   * SOCIAL if adjusted_independent :